 Notes: I have seen 4 of these kraits, and they are quite incredible to find in the wild considering how rare they are.
 The Bungarus flaviceps has not been studied very well, and I suspect that most of the information on Wikipedia and other information sources has been generalized from other Thailand kraits like the Blue Krait (Bungarus candidus) and Many Banded Krait (Bungarus multicinctus) because the wording seems too similar.

 These snakes have not been studied well in captivity or in the wild.
 They are not known to bite during daytime, but, be exceptionally careful when handling them.

-The belly is red, red-orange on this snake.
+The belly at the tail is red, red-orange on this snake.
 The rest of the venter is creme colored.

 Substrate: Best?
 Leaves and something large to hide under – wood is best, rocks, something solid.

 Ways to differentiate Bungarus flaviceps from the Malayan Blue Coral Snake (Calliophis bivirgatus):

 1. B. flaviceps has a triangle cross-section, while C. bivirgatus has more of a round cross-section.

 2. C. bivirgatus has a venter that is all red/orange.
 B. flaviceps has red under the tail only.